Want to learn how to use data-driven software analyses to provide information for decisions on further developing your software systems?

 Private tuition and large-group discounts are also available.
 Find out more here.

-Software developers, software architects, and anyone who ever wanted to analyze data and has at least basic experience with software development.
+Software developers, software architects, and anyone who has wanted to analyze data with a programming language and who has some experience of software development.

-You should have a basic understanding of a programming language (variables, methods, loops, assignments, etc.).
+You should have a basic knowledge of a programming language (variables, methods, loops, assignments, etc.).

 Modules that this course will cover: